-Biafra: FG May Ask Court To Revoke Nnamdi Kanu’s Bail - Nigeria Today
+Biafra: FG may ask court to revoke Nnamdi Kanu’s bail - Nigeria Today

-The Federal Government may ask the Federal High Court in Abuja to revoke the bail granted to the leader of the Indigenous People of Biafra, Mr Nnamdi Kanu, on grounds of alleged breach of the conditions of the bail granted him in ApriL.
-Top sources in the Federal Ministry of Justice, the body prosecuting the…
+The Federal Government may ask the Federal High Court in Abuja to revoke the bail granted to the leader of the Indigenous People of Biafra, Mr. Nnamdi Kanu, on grounds of alleged breach of the conditions of the bail granted him in April, Saturday PUNCH has learnt.
+Top sources in the Federal Ministry of Justice, […]

-The post Biafra: FG May Ask Court To Revoke Nnamdi Kanu’s Bail appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share